zhangsanlzh/Solutions/README.md

 # My Blogs

 I usually write some blogs about IT technology .
-This is My private blog address ,
+This is My personal blog address ,

 My Blog address：http://blog.runningqqee.cn